 Ioleen BarbaroCentre Director

 Ioleen is passionate about providing quality Montessori programs for the Northwest region.
 She manages the day to day operations of the preschool & supports the Essendon & Coburg Educators.
-Ioleen is currently working towards her Graduate Diploma in Education (Early Childhood) & has completed the Association Montessori Internationale (AMI) Assistant Course.
+In addition to her business qualifications Ioleen has a Graduate Diploma in Education (Early Childhood) & has completed the Association Montessori Internationale (AMI) Assistant Course.